airblade/css_dryer/README.markdown

 * Merb compatibility.
 * Split out a separate EXAMPLES document.
 * Rake task to generate and write .css files from .ncss ones.
+* Port to Java/JSP/Servlet to bring a little ray of sunshine to J2EE webapp programming..

 ## Alternatives